Hold water…

 Sixteen UTC shells live on the team trailer outside, where they've sat since 2023.
 Every hull has weather damage; several have structural damage.
 The plan is a fleet of eights to race and pairs to train — none of that is possible while the boats are stacked on a trailer in the open.
 A 20×80 pole barn at the boathouse gets them under cover and onto stretchers we can actually maintain.

 UTC has a room in Maclellan Gymnasium reserved for the team.
-It needs a clean-out, paint, lights, a roof repair (it leaks, with possible mold), and ergs to outfit it.
+It needs a clean-out, paint, lights, a roof repair (it leaks, with possible mold), and rowing machines (ergs) to outfit it.
 Year-round training space on campus — not weather-dependent, not borrowed.

 This semester the four athletes joined Lookout Rowing Club so they could train and race on water-worthy equipment.
-LRC keeps the program on the water while the racks and the Empacher repair get funded.
+LRC keeps the program on the water while the racks and the next hulls get funded.
 Membership and shared-equipment fees are real line items — a bridge, not the destination.

 How to give